Navigation

 201 E. Jefferson St.

 What better place to be a sports fan than at a sportsbook where you can place bets, watch multiple games on big screens all around the space and order pizza and a beer?
 The FanDuel Sportsbook is a uniquely sports-centric destination in the heart of downtown designed for serious sports fans.
-If you are going to a Suns game, you can enter the stadium straight through the sportsbook, making it the perfect place to pregame.
+While you can enter the basketball arena directly from the bar on game days, you don't need a ticket to enjoy the space.
 Non-ticket holders are welcome to grab a seat near any of the giant screens for beer and sports betting.

 click to enlarge